CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/BB_Unified_Push_Notification.md

 ## Description
 <!-- General Description of the BB -->
-Standardize 3rd party push notifications for automotive user experiences
+Standardize 3rd party push notifications for automotive user experiences.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->